UBC-MDS/programming-in-python-for-data-science/chapters/module2.md

 ---
 title: 'Module 2: Not So Scary Wrangling (Table Manipulation and Chaining)'
 description:
-  'In this module you will learn how to import different types of files, perform more advanced table manipulations (modifying columns inplace with and without the apply function) as well ast method chaining conventions (style, including multi-line).'
+  'In this module, you will learn how to import different types of files, perform more advanced table manipulations (modifying and creating new columns) as well as method chaining conventions (style, including multi-line).'
 prev: /module1
 next: /module3
 type: chapter
 id: 2
 ---

 <exercise id="0" title="Module Learning Outcomes" type="slides">